 During the ADAT's first year of implementation, the ADA's Department of Testing Services established the discipline based ADAT score scales so they each had a mean of 500 and a standard deviation of 100.
 These scale properties (i.e., mean of 500 and standard deviation of 100) are challenging to maintain over time, due to the fact that the population taking the ADAT can change substantially over the years of implementation.
 In short, as more and more advanced dental education programs use the ADAT, the level of skills of the overall candidate pool may shift based on the skills of those included.
-Programs should anticipate that recalibration of the score scale may be necessary in future years, as the population taking the ADAT changes.1
+Programs should anticipate that recalibration of the score scale may be necessary in future years, as the population taking the ADAT changes.

-Interpretation of composite scale scores is slightly different from interpretation of discipline based scale scores.
+Interpretation of composite scale scores is slightly different from interpretation of discipline-based scale scores.
 It is important to note that scores on the ADAT Overall scale have a narrower range than scores on the three discipline scales.
-While higher scores (e.g., 750 to 800) are possible on the ADAT Overall scale, such scores are more difficult to achieve, and were in fact not observed in the 2022 sample.
+While higher scores (e.g., 750 to 800) are possible on the ADAT Overall scale, such scores are more difficult to achieve, and consequently are rarely observed.

-A complete listing of the percentiles associated with ADAT scale scores from 2022 appears in Appendix B1.
+Official ADAT results are released to candidates and programs three to four weeks after candidates complete the examination.
+A complete listing of the percentiles associated with ADAT scale scores appears in Appendix B1.